rodrigues/ci_reporter_spinach/README.md

 ## Usage

-Require the reporter in your Rakefile, and ensure that `ci:setup:spinach` is a dependency of your RSpec task.
+Require the reporter in your Rakefile, and ensure that `ci:setup:spinach` is a dependency of your Spinach task.

 Unlike other CI::Reporter gems, you must **also** explictly tell Spinach to use the reporter!